memsql/memsql-perf-tools/docs/02_bpf.md

 *See Also: the BCC docs and tutorials written [4]*

-The programming style for these scripts is really "C-in-Python" sort of thing.
+The programming style for these scripts is really a "C-in-Python" sort of thing.
 You will have a Python multi-line string that contains the C instrumentation code, the Python will perform substitutions in the C code based on arguments to the Python script, set up the probes, etc. See the documentation regarding BCC